-Mr. Carroll received an HPO rating of 156%, reflecting his leadership of the controller's organization and successful implementation of a number of major finance optimization initiatives.
+Mr. Carroll received an HPO rating of 177%, reflecting his leadership of the controller's organization and successful implementation of a number of major finance optimization initiatives.
 Key accomplishments included:

-- Improvements to the closing process that resulted in the company achieving its best ever control testing results. - Completion of shared services and program change office implementations in Brazil and Australia, as well as enhancement of these offerings in key markets such as India, Italy, Spain, Japan, Columbia and China. - Training of over 660 agency finance personnel on Sarbanes Oxley/business control improvements, which allowed increased amount of diligence work to be led by in-house team, resulting in significant cost-savings. - Active support of the Company's diversity and inclusion initiatives, including recruitment of diverse candidates for key senior finance posts and personal leadership as Board member of the T. Howard Foundation.
+- Drove preparation and planning for new Revenue Standards effective in 2018, including training and systems upgrades. - Played lead role in financial oversight of CMG, IPG's marketing services division, increasing efficiency and overseeing an active M&A pipeline. - Drove the training of over 900 agency finance personnel on control improvements, which allowed increased amount of diligence work to be led by in-house team, resulting in significant cost-savings.

+Exhibited active support of the Company's diversity and inclusion initiatives, including recruitment of diverse candidates for kev senior finance posts and personal leadership as Board member of the T. Howard Foundation.